FAQEUCyber Resilience Act

 The draft guidance treats them as distinct but complementary obligations.
 The cybersecurity risk assessment covers risks affecting the product, including risks originating outside the product.
 Due diligence under Article 13(5) is the additional obligation to verify, in a risk-based way, that third-party integrated components do not undermine the product's compliance.

-What does due diligence mean when integrating third-party components?
+What does due diligence mean under the Cyber Resilience Act when integrating third-party components?

 It means taking appropriate, risk-based steps so that the integrated components do not compromise the cybersecurity of the product.